 We begin by examining the common behaviour of load balancing techniques depicted in Figure 3.6.
-The real-world peak throughput of 64~GiB/s approaches the calculated available bandwidth.
-In Figure 3.6a, a notable hard bandwidth limit is observed, just below the 30~GiB/s mark, reinforcing what was encountered in Section 3.2.1: a single DSA is constrained by I/O-Fabric limitations.
+The real-world peak throughput of $64 \ GiB/s$ approaches the calculated available bandwidth.
+In Figure 3.6a, a notable hard bandwidth limit is observed, just below the 30 GiB/s mark, reinforcing what was encountered in Section 3.2.1: a single DSA is constrained by I/O-Fabric limitations.

 Unexpected throughput differences are evident for all configurations, except the bandwidth-bound single DSA.
 Notably, Node 8 performs worse than copying to Node 11.
-As Node 8 serves as the HBM accessor for the data source Node, the data path is the shortest tested.
-The lower throughput suggests that the DSA may suffer from sharing parts of the path for reading and writing in this situation.
+As Node 8 serves as the HBM accessor for the data source Node, it should have the shortest data path.
+This suggests that the DSA may suffer from sharing parts of the data path for reading and writing.
 Another interesting observation is that, contrary to our assumption, the physically more distant Node 15 achieves higher throughput than the closer Node 12.
 We lack an explanation for this anomaly and will further examine this behaviour in the analysis of the CPU throughput results in Section 3.2.4.

-For the results of the Brute-Force approach illustrated in Figure 3.6d, we observe peak speeds, close to the calculated theoretical limit, when copying across sockets from Node 0 to Node 15.
+For the results of the Brute-Force approach illustrated in Figure 3.6d, we observe peak speeds when copying across sockets from Node 0 to Node 15.
 This contradicts our assumption that peak bandwidth would be limited by the interconnect.
 However, for intra-node copies, there is an observable penalty for using the off-socket DSAs.
 We will analyse this behaviour by comparing the different benchmarked configurations and summarize our findings on scalability.